kamkor/blog/_posts/2015-9-30-Covariance-And-Contravariance-In-Scala.md

 `Observable` is a type that produces values of type `T`, so it is covariant in type parameter `T`.
 However, if you look at method `subscribe` you might think that it uses type `T` in illegal position.
 After all, it was explained before that if type parameter is declared as covariant then it can be used as method argument type if it has a lower bound (`[B >: T]`).
 So the question is, why `subscribe` above compiles?
 The answer is flipped classification.
 Method `subscribe` accepts parametrized type `Observer` as an argument.
 The trick is that `Observer` is contravariant in its type parameter `T`.

 {% highlight scala %}
-trait Observer[-T] {
+// simplified version of Observer trait Observer[-T] {
   def onNext(value: T): Unit
   // .. more methods
 }
 {% endhighlight %}

 Flipped classification also applies to `map` method of `Observable`.
-Method `map` accepts as an argument type `(T => R)`, that is `Function1[-T, +R]`. `Function1` is contravariant in type parameter T so flipped classification is also applied by the Scala compiler.
+Method `map` accepts as an argument function `(T => R)`, that is `Function1[-T, +R]`. `Function1` is contravariant in type parameter `T` so flipped classification is also applied by the Scala compiler.

-Flipped classification is explained in more detail in in _The fast track_ section of Type Parameterization chapter in [Programming In Scala](http://www.artima.com/pins1ed/type-parameterization.html).
+Flipped classification is explained in more detail in _The fast track_ section of Type Parameterization chapter in [Programming In Scala](http://www.artima.com/pins1ed/type-parameterization.html).

 ## Use-site and declaration-site variance ##

-So far this post has shown declaration-site variance because variance was defined during the declaration of the type by its creator, like below:
+So far this post has shown declaration-site variance because variance was defined by its creator during the declaration of the type like below:

 {% highlight scala %}
 class VendingMachine[+A]
 {% endhighlight %}

 There is also use-site variance in which variance is defined by the user of the type.
-For example, see `VendingMachine` below which is invariant in its type parameter `A`.
+Let's examine how.
+First of all, look at `VendingMachine` below which is invariant in its type parameter `A`.

 {% highlight scala %}
-class VendingMachine[A] {
+class VendingMachine[A]
-  // Vending Machine is invariant in type parameter A, so
-  // you can use that type parameter however you want.
-}
 {% endhighlight %}

-If the user of the `VendingMachine` would like to use covariant subtyping then he would have to define covariance himself, for example like in the code below.
+If the user of the `VendingMachine` would like to use covariant subtyping then he would have to define covariance himself like in the code below.

 {% highlight scala %}
-/**
- * Use-site covariance using bounds.
-Accepts a Vending Machine
- * of type SoftDrink or subtypes of SoftDrink (Cola or TonicWater).
- */
 def install(softDrinkVM: VendingMachine[_ <: SoftDrink]): Unit = {
   // Installs soft drink vending machine
 }
+// covariant subtyping
+install(new VendingMachine[Cola])
 {% endhighlight %}

-`<:` is like `extends` from Java.
-It looks pretty ugly doesn't it?
-If `install` method was defined as `install(softDrinkVM: VendingMachine[SoftDrink])` then code above wouldn't compile because it would require the types to match exactly.
-That is, only `install(new VendingMachine[SoftDrink])` would have worked.
+If method `install` was defined as `install(softDrinkVM: VendingMachine[SoftDrink]): Unit` then code above wouldn't compile because it would require the types to match exactly.
+That is, `install` method would have accepted only value of type `VendingMachine[SoftDrink]`.

+Personally I think that in contrast to declaration-site variance, use-site variance makes code look ugly and hard to read.
+Worst of all, this ugliness is often exposed in public API.
+Consider Java which only supports use-site variance for generics.
+Java 8 introduced lambdas and a lot of new functional style types in its standard library.
+Those types often use covariance and contravariance so that they can be more flexible.
+The price of this flexibility is API ugliness.
+Below are some examples from Javadoc.

+{% highlight java %}
+// from CompletableFuture
+thenCombine(
+	CompletionStage<? extends U> other,
+	BiFunction<? super T,? super U,? extends V> fn)

+// from Collectors
+groupingBy(
+	Function<? super T,? extends K> classifier,
+	Collector<? super T,A,D> downstream)

+toMap(
+	Function<? super T,? extends K> keyMapper,
+	Function<? super T,? extends U> valueMapper)

+// from Function
+compose(Function<? super V,? extends T> before)
+{% endhighlight %}

+In functional style programming it is very usual to have higher order functions, that is functions that take function as a parameter.
+So in Java 8, everytime a higher order function is defined, the accepted function should be defined like `Function<? super T,? extends K>`.
+This is really cumbersome and ugly, but as Java programmers we have to live with it.

-So besides this being pretty ugly, there is also another problem.
+There is also another problem with use-site variance.
 Take a look at class `Box` defined in the next code listing. `Box` uses type parameter `A` as both output and input, so it can't be declared by the creator of the class as neither covariant nor contravariant.

 {% highlight scala %}
 class Box[A]() {